Understanding Digital Credentials

 Additional use cases can be found on the Badge Wiki under Badge Examples.

-The IMS Competencies and Academic Standards Exchange (CASE) standard provides a consistent way to exchange information about specific learning intentions.
+The 1EdTech Competencies and Academic Standards Exchange (CASE) standard provides a consistent way to exchange information about specific learning intentions.
 Academic standards and competencies are defined by a wide range of actors including state agencies, accreditation bodies, institutions, districts, programs, and course instructors.
 This specification enables educational organizations to connect specific academic standards or competencies (or any other learning outcome statement, such as objectives, proficiencies, skills, etc.) to programs, courses, units, assessments, rubrics, digital content, and other frameworks.
 The CASE standard supports:

 - CASE items that describe what a learner knows or is able to do